-For many people, young AND old, talking about money can feel weird, uncomfortable, or even a little stressful.
-This is especially true when talking to your parent(s) about money for college.
+For many people, talking about money can feel uncomfortable and stressful.
+This is especially true when talking to your family about money for college.
 Now that you know you’re not alone, make a plan to talk to your family about how much they can contribute to your education.
-This information is critical in determining which schools will be affordable for you, not just for your first year, but every year that you’re in college.
+This information is critical in determining which schools will be affordable for you.

-You might feel tempted to wait because you don’t want to trouble your parent(s).
-The best thing you can do to reduce their stress about your college costs is to give them plenty of time to prepare.
+You might feel tempted to wait because you don’t want to trouble your family with financial concerns.
+However, the best thing you can do to reduce their stress about your college costs is give them plenty of time to prepare.
 Delaying this conversation can create a very big stressor because it may be too late to adequately prepare the necessary paperwork or consider other options.

-Some students feel it is not their place to start this conversation and may wait for their parent(s) to initiate the discussion.
-But in reality, you are the one who is ultimately responsible for managing your college expenses.
-Since your college finances will affect your own future, it is your responsibility to seek out the help and support that you need.
+Some students feel it is not their place to start conversations about finances and may wait for their family to initiate the discussion instead.
+But you are the one who is ultimately responsible for managing your college expenses.
+Since your college finances will affect your future, it is your responsibility to seek out help and support.
 Start by being proactive in seeking out your family’s support and guidance.

-Not knowing your college financial situation is stressful for you and your parent(s).
+Not knowing your college financial situation is stressful for you and your family.
 You have the ability to bring peace of mind to your family by presenting them with your options and the cost of each.
-Your DecidED profile, showing all of your options and funding sources is a great resource in helping you and your parent(s) understand how much you would have to pay out-of-pocket for each college.
-After you’ve uploaded your award letters on DecidED, show your parent(s) what the out of pocket cost is at each of your schools and talk openly about what your options would be for covering those gaps.
+Your DecidED profile, which will break down all of your options and funding sources, is a great resource in helping you understand your out-of-pocket college costs.
+After you’ve uploaded your award letters to your profile on DecidED, show your family the out of pocket costs at each of your schools and talk openly about what your options are for covering those gaps.

 When it comes to money, it is easy for unforeseen issues to get in the way of our plans, and college planning is no exception.
 Make a Many unforeseen issues can get in the way of financial planning.
 Make backup plans with your family to cover any unexpected costs.

-Some students feel guilty because they do not want to ask their parent(s) for money.
-This conversation isn’t necessarily just about asking your parent(s) for money – it’s about working together to understand your options.
+Some students feel guilty because they do not want to ask their families for money.
+This conversation isn’t necessarily just about asking for money – it’s about working together to understand your financial options.

-One way to feel better about this is by letting your parent(s) know that you appreciate their help in decision-making, regardless of how much or whether they can contribute financially.
-You can reinforce this by talking to your family regularly about your decision and discussing your options together, along with trusted school counselors and college advisors.
+One way to feel better is by letting your family know that you appreciate their help in decision-making, regardless of how much or whether they can contribute financially.
+You can reinforce your gratitude by talking to your family regularly about your decision and discussing your options together, along with trusted school counselors and college advisors.